 Wall Painters Are Not Cabinet Painters

 They are pro's at walls, trim, and ceilings.
 They know what it takes to prep, paint and deliver a beautiful smooth surface in the least amount of time possible.
 They get in- they get out- and they make a profit.
 When it comes to painting cabinets they have that same mind-set.
-F-A-S-T.
+F-A-S-T. A prime example is illustrated in this email below that one of my colleagues received from her potential customer:

 Why Your House Painter's Estimate is Low